Igknighted/Notebook/XenHypervisor/QuickStart.md

 # apt-get install xen-hypervisor-amd64 bridge-utils
 ```

-Setup the bridged network adapter and make sure you don't use stupid things like network-manager.
+Setup the bridged network adapter with a static IP and make sure you don't use stupid things like network-manager.
 ```
 # update-rc.d network-manager disable
 # /etc/init.d/network-manager stop
 # vim /etc/network/interfaces
 # cat /etc/network/interfaces
+# This file describes the network interfaces available on your system
+# and how to activate them.
+For more information, see interfaces(5).

+# The loopback network interface
 auto lo
 iface lo inet loopback

+# The xen network interface for "dom0
 auto xenbr0
-iface xenbr0 inet dhcp
+iface xenbr0 inet static

+# IP addr
+address 192.168.0.16
+# Subnet mask
+netmask 255.255.255.0
+#Default gateway
+gateway 192.168.0.1
+# DNS Server
+dns-nameservers 8.8.8.8 8.8.4.4

 bridge_ports eth0

-auto eth0
 iface eth0 inet manual

 ```

 Reboot the server now and when it comes back up check to make sure things were done right.